TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 Basics
 ======

-TYPO3 site handling and configuration is the starting point for creating new websites.
+TYPO3 site handling and configuration is the starting point for creating new web sites.
 The corresponding modules are found in the TYPO3 backend in the section :guilabel:`Site management`.

 A site configuration consists of the following parts: